+Lower START Upper limit

-MSCI lower limit START rating MSCI upper limit
+limit rating limit

-8 ≤ Α ≤ 10
+8 ≤ А ≤ 10

 6 ≤ В < 8

 4 ≤ С < 6

 2 ≤ D < 4

 0 ≤ Е < 2

-- 2) Reduction of the investment universe: The fund's investment universe is made up of the ICE BofA Global Corporate, ICE BofA Global High Yield and ICE BofA Emerging Markets Corporate Plus indices.
-This represents around 2,500 issuers (excluding sovereign and quasi-sovereign issuers).
-This investment universe is reduced by a minimum of 20% by applying the exclusions set out below. - a.
-Exclusions at management company level: unsustainable activities and practices are identified using an approach based on international standards and

-- rules in the following areas: (a) controversies concerning the OECD Guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the principles of the United Nations Global Compact, (b) controversial weapons, (c) thermal coal production, (d) energy producers, (e) tobacco, (f) adult entertainment. - b.
-Negative screening specific to the fund: bond portfolio positions with a global START score of "D" or "E" (on a rating scale from "E" to "A") are excluded from the fund's investment universe.
-Issuers with a START score of "E" (on a rating scale from "E" to "A") on environmental or social pillars are excluded from the fund's investment universe.
-Issuers with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
-Issuers with a global MSCI rating of "CCC" or "B" (rating of "E" to "A") may re-enter the fund's investment universe if they have a START rating of "C" or higher.
+- 2) Negative screening: The initial investment universe prior to the reduction includes around 2,500 issuers and is made up of the ICE BofA Global Corporate, ICE BofA Global High Yield, and ICE BofA Emerging Market Corporate Plus indices.
+This investment universe is reduced by applying the exclusions detailed below. - a.
+Exclusions at management company level: unsustainable activities and practices are identified using an approach based on international standards and rules in the following areas: (a) controversies concerning the OECD Guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the principles of the United Nations Global Compact, (b) controversial weapons, (c) thermal coal production, (d) energy producers, (e) tobacco, (f) adult entertainment. - b.
+Negative screening specific to the fund: The portfolio positions with a global START score of "D" or "E" (on a rating scale from "E" to "A") are excluded from the fund's investment universe.
+Companies in the portfolio with a START rating of "E" (on a rating scale from "E" to "A") for environmental and social pillars are excluded from the fund's investment universe.
+Companies with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") are excluded from the fund's investment universe.
+Companies with a global MSCI rating of "CCC" or "B" (on a scale from "C" to "AAA") having obtained a START score of "C" or above (on a rating scale from "A" to "E") may re-enter the fund's investment universe.